• Skip to primary navigation

 recipe image for crispy chicken thighs

-An easy baked keto chicken thighs recipe that uses a trick from Cooks Illustrated to get the bone in chicken thigh skin nice and crispy!
-You will be making this low carb chicken thigh recipe over and over again!
+This easy baked keto chicken thighs recipe uses a trick from Cooks Illustrated to get the bone in chicken thigh skin nice and crispy!
+You will be making this low carb recipe over and over again!

 Course: dinner, Main Course